Slugger70/tutorials/docs/modules/velvet/index.md

 - The files we need for assembly are the <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.
-- (We don't need the reference genome sequence for this tutorial).

 - The reads are paired-end.
 - Each read is 150 bases long. <!--(before trimming)-->

 -   The number of bases sequenced is equivalent to 19x the genome sequence of the wildtype strain.
 (Read coverage 19x - rather low!).